Submissions are assessed by the Editorial Board

 Provide sufficient information for other workers to repeat the study.
 If well-established methods are used give a reference to the technique and provide full details of any modifications.

-- Include the source of chemicals, reagents and hormones and give the manufacturer’s name and location (town, country) in parentheses.
+- Include the source of chemicals, reagents and hormones and give the manufacturer’s name in parentheses.

 - Give the generic name, dose and route of administration for drugs.